wp-plugins/pinterest-master/readme.txt

 We made sure the p interest buttons, profile or board display integrate perfectly in any template widget.
 Bring new visits and users to your wordpress powered website by pin it's pages or by showing off your photos.
 Also check Social Master for all social networks share buttons.

+Both the widget and the shortcode framework are fully mobile devices responsive, a must for any professional website.

 **pin it for wordpress...**

 IMPORTANT: Makes no use of Javascipt or Ajax to keep your website clean of errors and conflicts

 **LITE Version Contains:**

+* Fully Mobile Responsive
-* Display or hide Widget Title
+* Display, Hide or Change any Widget Title
-* Pinterest Follow Me Button
+* Pinterest Master Buttons Widget (Display Pinterest Follow Me Button, Display Pinterest Pin It Button (Gray or Red Button Colours), Display Pinterest Pin It Button Hover Wordpress Photos (On mouse over your photos.
+Gray or Red Button Colours)

 **ADVANCED Version Contains:**

+* Fully Mobile Responsive
+* Display, Hide or Change any Widget Title
-* Display / Show Pinterest Follow Me Button
-* Display / Show Pinterest Pin It Button.
-Gray or Red Button Colours
-* Display / Show Pinterest Pin It Button Hover Wordpress Photos.
-On mouse over your photos.
-Gray or Red Button Colours
+* Pinterest Master Buttons Widget (Display Pinterest Follow Me Button, Display Pinterest Pin It Button (Gray or Red Button Colours), Display Pinterest Pin It Button Hover Wordpress Photos (On mouse over your photos.
+Gray or Red Button Colours)
-* Display / Show Pinterest Board
+* Pinterest Master Advanced Board Widget
-* Display / Show Pinterest Profile
+* Pinterest Master Advanced Profile Widget
-* Display / Show Your Top Pin
+* Pinterest Master Advanced Top Pin Widget
-* Display or hide Widget Title
+* Pinterest Master System Widget (Pinterest API only allows one instance to be loaded per page.
+Pinterest Master System Widget avoids just that and allows you to load all widgets, shortcodes and buttons into a single page.)
+* Shortcode Framework v3.
+Universal Shortcode for all pages and posts and Individual Shortcode for each page or post
-* Shortcode framework v2.
-Insert the widget inside pages and posts.
+* Shortcodes allow you to professionally display pinterest inside your wordpress pages and post
 * Full page width shortcode available to mimic your pinterest page or board inside a wordpress page or post.
 Well almost mimics :)
 * [Advanced Version Link](http://wordpress.techgasp.com/pinterest-master/)